 How to Include Your Contact Information on Your Resume

 When you're writing a resume, it's important to include all of your contact information at the top of your resume.
-This allows employers to easily see how they can reach you.
+It allows employers to see how they can reach you easily.

 Without detailed contact information, or with incorrect contact information, employers will not be able to get in touch with you easily.
 You want to make it as easy as possible for an employer or hiring manager to get in touch with you.

 Read below for tips on what to include in your contact section and where to put your contact section.
 Also, see a sample contact section for a resume.

 What to Include in Your Contact Information Section

 - What to include: Include your full name, street address, city, state, and zip code.
 Also, include your phone number and email address.
 If you have a LinkedIn page or personal website, include these URLs in your contact section as well.

 - Mailing address: Use a permanent mailing address on your resume.
 If you are a student, you might include both your permanent address and your school address.
 Be sure to include any important details to your address, such as an apartment number.
 If you're concerned about privacy, consider listing just the city and state.
 For example, your address might read: Tampa, Florida.
 There are also other circumstances where you may want to consider not listing your physical home address.

 - Phone number: It is very important to have voicemail on your phone so that hiring managers can leave a message when you're not available.
 You don't want to miss any important calls.
 Be sure that your voicemail message sounds professional; also make sure it includes your name, so the employer knows they have called the right person.

 How to Format Your Contact Information Section